aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-sheared-bottom/_index.md

 ---
-title: Creating Cylinders with Sheared Bottom in Aspose.3D for Java
+title: "How to Use Aspose: Create Cylinders with Sheared Bottom in Java"
-linktitle: Creating Cylinders with Sheared Bottom in Aspose.3D for Java
+linktitle: "How to Use Aspose: Create Cylinders with Sheared Bottom in Java"
-second_title: Aspose.3D Java API
+second_title: "Aspose.3D Java API"
-description: Learn to create customized cylinders with sheared bottoms using Aspose.3D for Java.
-Elevate your 3D modeling skills with this step-by-step guide.
+description: "Learn how to use Aspose to create customized cylinders with sheared bottoms in Java, perfect for java 3d modeling and saving scenes as OBJ."
 weight: 12
 url: /java/cylinders/creating-cylinders-with-sheared-bottom/
+date: 2025-12-09
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Creating Cylinders with Sheared Bottom in Aspose.3D for Java
+# How to Use Aspose: Create Cylinders with Sheared Bottom in Java

 ## Introduction

-Welcome to this step-by-step guide on creating cylinders with sheared bottoms using Aspose.3D for Java.
-Aspose.3D is a powerful Java library that allows you to work with 3D files effortlessly.
-In this tutorial, we'll dive into creating customized cylinders with sheared bottoms, providing you with a hands-on experience in using Aspose.3D to enhance your 3D modeling skills.
+In this hands‑on tutorial you'll discover **how to use Aspose** to build a cylinder whose bottom is sheared—a technique often needed in *java 3d modeling* projects.
+We'll walk through every step, from setting up the scene to saving the final model as an OBJ file.
+By the end, you’ll have a reusable code snippet that you can drop into any Java‑based 3D application.

+## Quick Answers
+- **What does “shear bottom” mean?** It tilts the cylinder’s base by a specified angle in the XY plane.
+- **Which library handles the 3D math?** Aspose.3D for Java provides the `Cylinder` and `Vector2` classes.
+- **Do I need a license to run the example?** A temporary license works for evaluation; a full license is required for production.
+- **Can I export the model to other formats?** Yes—use `scene.save(..., FileFormat.WAVEFRONTOBJ)` to get an OBJ file.
+- **What Java version is required?** JDK 8 or later is sufficient.

+## What is “how to use aspose” in the context of 3D modeling?

+Aspose.3D for Java is a high‑level API that abstracts the complexities of 3D geometry, file formats, and transformations.
+Instead of dealing with low‑level vertex buffers, you call intuitive methods like `new Cylinder(...)` and let Aspose handle the heavy lifting.

+## Why use Aspose for Java 3D Modeling?

+- **Rapid development:** Build complex shapes with a few lines of code.
+- **Broad format support:** Export to OBJ, STL, FBX, and more.
+- **Cross‑platform:** Works on any OS that supports Java.
+- **Consistent API:** The same code works for desktop, server, or Android environments.

 ## Prerequisites

-Before we begin, make sure you have the following prerequisites in place:
+Before you start, ensure you have:

-- Java Development Kit (JDK) installed on your system.
+- **Java Development Kit (JDK) 8+** installed and configured in your IDE.
-- Aspose.3D for Java library downloaded and added to your project.
-You can find the download link [here](https://releases.aspose.com/3d/java/).
+- **Aspose.3D for Java** library added to your project classpath.
+You can download it from the official site [here](https://releases.aspose.com/3d/java/).
+- **A temporary or full license** (optional for trial runs).

 ## Import Packages

-To start, import the necessary packages for working with Aspose.3D in your Java application:
+To begin, import the essential Aspose.3D classes and Java utilities:

 ```java
 import com.aspose.threed.*;